 Now that your child is older, you might find you clash more often.
-It’s normal for people to disagree, but it’s also important to find ways of dealing with conflict.
-By using conflict management strategies yourself, you can help your child learn these important life skills.
+It’s normal for you to disagree, but it’s also important to find ways of dealing with conflict.
+And when you use conflict management strategies yourself, you can help your child learn these important life skills too.

 Conflict management skills: why you need them

 During the teenage years, you might clash with your child more often than you did in the past.
 For example, you might disagree about things like what your child wears, what he does with his time, or whether he follows your cultural traditions.